 Our Royal visitor – Prince Charles came to tea and announced that he was going to be patron of the 2014 centenary celebrations.
 Take a look at these links to the day.
-2014 promises to be a great one for the Dylan Thomas Birthplace.
+2014 was a great one for the Dylan Thomas Birthplace but 2015 promises to be even better.
 Check our events on a regular weekly and monthly basis and exhibitions planned – check our posts regularly as they are constantly being updated and added.

 It’s always a great time to visit Gower and get in some walking.
 Why not visit Rhossili and take the walk to Worm’s Head where Dylan once got marooned by the tide!

-Number 5 is now open for house tours daily 10.30am to 4.30pm – when there is someone staying there times may vary (book overnight stays online on the website) so it’s best to telephone first and we can make sure we are there to greet you.
+Number 5 is now open for house tours daily 11.00am, 1.00pm and 3.00pm – when there is someone staying there times may vary (book overnight stays online on the website) so it’s best to telephone first and we can make sure we are there to greet you.

 If Dylan was around today would he have rushed home and posted his experiences and inspirations in a blog?

 I think the answer is almost certainly “yes” which is perhaps one of the reasons that we have started this blog about the house and area that he remembers best.

 The way Dylan worked and his prodigious output of letters would have been perfectly suited to a PC and email.
 His poetry took him an age to craft – some 200 versions have been recorded of some of his work – as he insisted on rewriting the whole piece even for minor changes.
 How much simpler with a copy of Word – but how long would he have kept a laptop before losing it?!